-One illegal form of rezoning is spot zoning.
-This practice gets its name from the appearance of small spots of different zoning districts on a zoning map that otherwise has large contiguous areas in the same zoning district around the spots.
-To be considered a spot zone, the property, in most cases, must meet the following four criteria:
+A rezoning is sometimes alleged as being a spot zoning.
+This practice gets its name from the appearance of a small spot of a different color (i.e., zoning district) on a zoning map that otherwise has a large contiguous area in a single zoning district around the spot.
+Spot zoning is not easily defined and identified, though generally, to be considered a spot zone, the circumstances in question must satisfy the following four criteria:

 - The area is small compared to districts surrounding the parcel in question.

 - The new district allows land uses inconsistent with those allowed in the vicinity.

 - The spot zone would confer a special benefit on the individual property owner not commonly enjoyed by the owners of similar property.

 - The existence of the spot zone conflicts with the policies in the text of the master plan and the future land use map.

 Rezonings that have the characteristics of spot zoning run a high risk of invalidation if challenged in court and not consistent with the master plan.
 In some cases, master plans anticipate these relationships and provide for them (for example, a small commercial area may serve a residential neighborhood).
 In those cases where the master plan supports a relatively small zoning district that is dissimilar to the zoning that surrounds it, this is probably not a spot zone.

 The most important thing is consistency with the master plan.
 Remember, the master plan should have been prepared with extensive public engagement and that process is intended to create a consensus vision of future land use and infrastructure – including the future configuration of zoning districts.